EEP - Execution Evidence Platform

 • Purpose: capture workstation sessions for later review

-• Current UI concepts: Home, Device Records Library, Start Capture, Open Recording, Open Folder, Create Video Preview, Open Video Preview
+• Current UI concepts: Home, Records Library, Start Capture, Open Recording, Open Recordings Folder, Create Video Preview, Open Video Preview

-• Session library: recordings are shown with recording name, reference, created date, and event count
+• Records library: recordings are shown with recording name, reference, created date, and event count

-• Operation model: local device recording is supported; cloud-connected operation may be added where relevant
+• Operation model: local device recording is supported; cloud-connected operation may be added for complex setups, where needed

 • Practical fit: in many environments the aim is to work around existing systems rather than require those systems to change